gordon-cs/gordon-360-api/README.md

 _(uses repository)_

+##### PUT

+`api/news/:id` Edits a news item in the database by its id.
+In order to edit, the following conditions must be met:

+- news item is unexpired
+- user is author of news item or SUPER_ADMIN (perhaps should be changed in future)
+- news item has not yet been approved

+_(uses repository)_

 ### Wellness Check
 Back endpoint responsible for fetching and sending information to the database regarding the answers to the wellness check.